RickvdLaan/SharpSql/README.md

 The first parameter ```IConfiguration``` is used for the connection string, so the framework knows what database to connect to.
 The second parameter ```loadAllReferencesAssemblies``` can forcefully load all assemblies on start-up before SharpSql.dll is initialized.
 The third parameter ```allowAnonymousTypes``` enables the use of anonymous types in the expression trees, and the finaly parameter ```schemaAlias``` allows an override for existing databases aliases.

 And that's it!
-SharpSql is now fully initialized and now you're ready to set-up your entities to start loading and writing data.
+SharpSql is now fully initialized and ready for the next step - setting up entities and collection classes.

-**Step 4.** The framework works with both a code first and database first approach, and coding your database is fairly straightforward - for each table in your database you'll create a collection class and give this class the same name as your table.
-Then place the ```SharpSqlTable``` attribute above the class with the following parameters: the type of the current collection class, and the type of the entity class (*see Step 4.*).
+**Step 4.** SharpSql works only with a database first approach, thankfully coding your database is fairly straightforward - for each table in your database you'll create a collection class and give this class the same name as your table.
+Then place the ```SharpSqlTable``` attribute above the class with the following parameters: the type of the current collection class, the type of the entity class (*see Step 5.*).
 And as a last step, inherit from the ```SharpSqlCollection<EntityType>``` class and your collection class is all set!

 ```cs
 // The collection class of the database table Users.